lmataa/equivalent-automatas/README.md

-# equal-automatas
+# equivalent-automatas
-Checks if two given automatas accept the same languages
+Checks if two given automatas are equivalents (they accept the same language)